 Fig. 4.
 Accuracy in the test set for models trained with simulated data.
-Each stack of bars are virtual agents with different standard deviation (SD) of social support values across 4 targets in the training set.
-Each red round bar is the average model test accuracy in test set (averaged across all the simulated data with the same SD).
-The blue bar is the average random rate which should be the baseline tocompared with.
+Each stack of bars represents virtual agents with different standard deviation (SD) of social support values across 4 targets in the training set.
+Each red bar is the average model test accuracy in test set (averaged across all the simulated data with the same SD).
+The blue bar is the average random rate which represents the baseline to be compared with.
 Random rate for each model is derived for each subject by dividing 100% by the average number of targets in the trajectories.
 The error bars represent the standard errors.

 Experimental results